jina-ai/dashboard/README.md

 **Dashboard** allows you to build Jina Flows using a graphical interface.
 Drag and drop your pods quickly; no code required!
 Run Flows and monitor by exploring detailed Logs!

 Jina Dashboard is a low-code monitoring and management environment for Jina.
 With the Dashboard, you can build Jina Flows and manage them from a central location.
-Get detailed insights into the health of the Flow with the use of log stream analysis!
+Get detailed insights into the health of the FlowChart with the use of log stream analysis!

 To use the Jina hosted version of the Dashboard visit [the Jina website](https://dashboard.jina.ai/)